 A small number of dead plants scattered throughout a crop are the first signs of SWM.
 Affected plants often wilt then rapidly die, often without turning yellow (Figures 1 and 2).

-When conditions favor further disease development, large patches of dying plants can be observed within an affected crop (Figure 3).
+When conditions favour further disease development, large patches of dying plants can be observed within an affected crop (Figure 3a and b).

 Disease Cycle